by Andrew Cochran

 - Predicting reader relevance, weighing prior choices to predict likely interest, and then selecting, displaying, or ranking stories accordingly

-- Flagging news-in-the-making, for example in social media: searching for keywords (like ‘shooting’ or ‘accident’), clustering a number of similar posts, and then alerting a human journalist that follow-up may be warranted.
+- Flagging news-in-the-making, for example, in social media: searching for keywords (like ‘shooting’ or ‘accident’), clustering many similar posts, and then alerting a human journalist that follow-up may be warranted.
 Or calculating trends or anomalies, such as fluctuations in GDP or currencies, again to ‘suggest’ a human journalist look further to determine its significance.

 Is AI Good or bad for journalism?

 Possible favourable outcomes:

 - AI systems can free time for journalists.
 Machines can care for routine needs so humans can apply advanced critical thinking skills to imaginative or investigative projects.

 - AI tools can open new areas of journalistic inquiry.
 AI systems can analyze data otherwise unreachable or unfathomable by human reporters.